 |intratextual meaning operations such as puns||pun poems, etc.|

 |extratextual operations||extra-procedural poem ( " S + 7," etc. )|

 - But there can be repetition in prose, too.

 The difference between the so-called formal elements we sometimes see in prose or free verse and actual poetic formal constraints is that the poetic constraints are structural, not decorative.
 Structural constraints are predictable; breaking them will feel like a violation and everyone will know you have broken them, and where.
 That is not true of the formal elements in prose; if it were, that passage of the prose would become a poem.

 Yes.
-Once you accept that the free-verse line break is a linguistic element that can be repeated, then all free verse can be considered formal in the sense that they are structured through repetition.
-And similarly, even prose poems, at the furthest end of the poetic end of the spectrum, can be considered formal once one accepts that their endings have the rhythmic resonance of a repeated element even though they are repeated only once.
+Once you accept that the free-verse line break is a language element that can be repeated, then all free verse poems can be considered formal in the sense that they are structured through repetition.
+Even prose poems, at the furthest end of the spectrum, can be considered formal and structured through repeition: because of their short length their endings, though repeated only once, have the rhythmic resonance of a repeated element.

 Does the existence of hackneyed amateur paintings threaten the definition of the Mona Lisa as a painting?
-Since when did poetry become so fragile compared to the other arts?
-In my opinion, the idea that the only good poems can be real poems is 1. elitist 2. impossible to uphold 3. a backhanded compliment that actually hurts the dignity of poetry by denying poetry a real existence.
+Why should poetry's definition be so fragile compared to the other arts?
+In my opinion, the idea that the only good poems can be real poems is 1. impossible to uphold; 2. elitist; and 3. a backhanded compliment that actually hurts the dignity of poetry by denying poetry a real existence.

-Actually, I find that this definition of poetry brings me closer to the source of poetry's power than anything else.
+I feel that this pragmatic and simple definition of poetry actually brings me closer to the true source of poetry's power.
 Repetition—of the breath, of the seasons, of the heartbeat—is an ancient and sublime path to mystery, predating written language by millenia.
 Poetry's intimate association with the repeating power of the spell and the chant only enhances its unique powers.